 the Rooster-Dragon Mountain

-in 1390 CE (foundation stone were laid before Founding-King Taejo Yi changed his mind and
+Dynasty in 1390 CE (foundation stone were laid before Founding-King Taejo Yi changed his mind and

 made Hanyang/Seoul his new capital, following the advice of geomancy-master-monk Muhak-daesa, who

 the modern monument on

 Gyeryong-san has been one of Korea's most sacred mountains since ancient times.

 It was the central holy mountain of the Baekje Kingdom, the Western Peak of the

 O-ak of the Unified Shilla and Goryeo Dynasties, and the Central Peak of the

 Sam-ak of the Joseon Dynasty.
 It's not very high at all -- the summit is Cheonhwang-